softpunk/softpunk.github.io/guidelines.md

 permalink: /guidelines/
 ---

-In order to have channel that's comfortable, cozy, and generally contains interesting and valuable discussion, we have to employ moderation, but our guidelines can almost entirely be summarized as “avoid gratuitous negativity”.
-The following examples are provided for additional clarity, but are not exhaustive – use your own judgment as to whether you're contributing to the desired environment.
+Rules tell us what **not** to do rather than what **to** do, and they're imposed by those with power on those without.
+So, to avoid the issues with traditional rules, we decide what **to** do as individuals in a community.
+Here are some ideas as to how:

 - **Be civil**.
-Don't say things you wouldn't say in a face-to-face conversation.
-- **Tread lightly with potentially hot-button topics such as classic “religious” arguments.**
+Remember that you're talking to an actual person.
-    - This includes topics like FOSS, vim vs emacs, problems with a particular programming language, discussion about moderation, etc.
+- **Be mindful when discussing hot-button topics**, such as discussing things you dislike about a particular language, editor wars, discussion about moderation, etc.
-- **Don't troll.** Making comments with the goal of eliciting an emotional response or reaction makes for bad conversation and bad company.
-    - A reaction is distinct from a response in that the user needn't post anything to have an emotional reaction.

-## Additionally
-These don't fall under gratuitous negativity, but they're certainly necessary for our atmosphere.
+- **Don't troll**.
+Trying to make people angry or upset detracts from the environment for others.

-- **Be generous with NSFW labels.**
+- **Be liberal with NSFW labels.** If it's not socially accepted to show it to other people's kids, label it NSFW **in the same message**.
-    - Here, NSFW is defined as “anything we'd rather you not show someone else's children”.
-Just err on the side of caution and it should be fine.
 - **Don't spam or flood.** This is difficult to define, but the gist is that you should be thoughtful about whether you're disrupting the flow of conversation and/or reducing the signal to noise ratio of the channel.